Education has always been our guiding principle.

-As well as many other functions, the Lit & Phil is a place of learning.
-We have 170,000 books, we have always had an extensive and varied lecture programme.
-We have classes to extend knowledge.
+The Lit & Phil maintains its mission as a place of learning.
+We have 170,000 books, and as a public building these are accessible to all.
+We have always had an extensive and varied lecture programme.
+We offer a variety of classes to extend knowledge.

 Reflections of Newcastle 1914 - 1918